goodtube4u/goodtube/README.md

 ## Make a Donation
 **This adblocker is 100% free to use and always will be.<br>
-It has helped over 95,000 people remove the unbearable ads from Youtube.**<br>bi
+It has helped over 95,000 people remove the unbearable ads from Youtube.**<br>

 This project is been made entirely by myself, as just one developer.
 Countless hours and late nights have gone into making this and I continue to work on updating and maintaining the project regularly.
 I remain dedicated to ensuring this solution continues to work for everyone (despite Youtube's best efforts to stop adblockers).<br>